genieversum/genie-flow/doc/permanent_storage.md

 on a local disk on that machine - or a network share of these files is mounted onto the worker and API processes.

+### concurrent access and robustness
+The SQLite database implementation is designed to handle multiple concurrent readers alongside a single writer process efficiently and reliably.

+* [Write-Ahead Logging (WAL mode)](https://www.sqlite.org/wal.html) is enabled, which allows readers to access the database without blocking the writer, and vice versa.
+* Each process maintains its own thread-local database connection to ensure thread safety in multi-threaded environments like Celery workers.
+* Write operations are wrapped in explicit transactions with immediate lock acquisition (`BEGIN IMMEDIATE`) and include automatic retry logic with exponential backoff for transient lock contention.
+* Batch writes are used whenever possible to minimize transaction overhead and maximize throughput.
+* After each batch write cycle, a passive checkpoint is performed to keep the WAL size manageable without blocking concurrent readers.

+This architecture ensures that the permanent storage system remains responsive and reliable even under heavy concurrent read load from multiple Celery Workers while a dedicated worker process handles all write operations.

 > For production deployments, it is recommended to run a separate permanent storage worker
 > that listens on a dedicated permanent storage queue

+### network filesystem limitation
+The `FileStorageManager` implementation uses SQLite with Write-Ahead Logging (WAL mode) for the session index, which enables efficient concurrent access from multiple readers and a single writer.
+However, **WAL mode requires all processes to share memory-mapped files and is therefore incompatible with network filesystems** (NFS, SMB, CIFS, etc.).
+This means `FileStorageManager` can only be used when all processes (API processes and workers) run on the same physical machine with local access to the database file.
+For distributed deployments where processes run on multiple machines, and storage must be accessed over a network filesystem, use `PostgresStorageManager` instead, which stores the session index in PostgreSQL while keeping tar files on shared storage.

+**NB: The PostgresStorageManager is @TODO**